zlikavac32/symfony-extras/docs/dynamic-event-dispatcher.md

 Compiler pass that automates that is provided in `\Zlikavac32\SymfonyExtras\DependencyInjection\Compiler\EventDispatcherPass`.
 Services tagged with `event_dispatcher` (can be changed) are registered as event dispatchers.

-Every tag requires `listener_tag` and `subscriber_tag` properties which declare tags used for listeners and subscribers.
+Every tag requires `listener_tag` and `subscriber_tag` property which declare tags used for listeners and subscribers respectively.

 In the example below, two dispatchers are registered.